 Each query phrase gets regarded as a pertinent question whose answer cannot be a simple 'yes' or 'no'.
 Learning answers to FAQ questions is a fundamental approach in problem-solving and information-gathering.

 Note: The overview sections list the most popular topics.
-Click through to explore further information and legal references.
+Click through to explore further information on police questions and answers with legal references.

 AGES: All the answers to popular questions on 'when are you old enough to' carry out certain activities like: